The Greener Grass

 Leveling Compost

-A mixture of sand and organic compost can be spread evenly across your yard to fill any divots and rejuvenate your soil.
-Leveling is a ton of work and requires a large leveling rake and multiple passes to smooth everything out with an even spread.
+A mixture of sand and organic compost can be spread across your yard to even out any divots and rejuvenate your soil.
 After a week, you'll notice the grass greener than ever and growing in thicker through the topsoil.

 Tread Lightly

-Grass doesn't like to be trampled too often - excessive walking or running on the grass can wear it out.
-Be mindful to not overuse one specific area or you might notice yellowing or thinning of the grass.
-Never leave anything on your lawn overnight or for extended periods of time or the grass underneath will die.
+Grass doesn't like to be trampled too often - excessive walking or running on the same area can wear it out.
+Be mindful to not overuse one spot (looking at you dogs) or you might notice yellowing or thinning of the grass.
+Never leave anything on your lawn overnight or for extended periods of time because the grass underneath will die.

 If All Else Fails, Fertilize